tomvannuenen/corporeal/README.md

 <h3> Features </h3>

 <h4>Chunking</h4>
-Segments input text files in smaller size into new folder.
-User can determine the size of the chunks (number of words).
+Segments input text files in smaller size text files, and places them into new folder.
+User can determine the size of the chunks (i.e., the number of words).
 As in all modules, the program normalizes the input texts by case-folding the word tokens and removing punctuation, in order to achieve base equivalence classing.
 Output files are named in such a way that Corporeal can analyze them through other functions.

 <h4>Stemming</h4>
 Stems all words per file.
 Fast, but less reliable than lemmatization.
 User selects output: